aapoalas/denonomicon/static/contents/types/pointers.md

 Whenever an `ArrayBuffer` or `TypedArray` is sent to a native library through an FFI call, whether that call be `nonblocking` or synchronous, the buffer's memory becomes accessible to the native library for as long as it holds the pointer.

 For synchronous calls where the native library does not save the pointer, there is no issue.
 For `nonblocking` calls the FFI user should make sure to not read or write into the buffer before the call's Promise resolves.
 For cases where the native library saves the pointer for some indeterminate time, the FFI user needs to manually ensure that the buffer isn't being used concurrently.
 Otherwise data races are guaranteed to occur.

+Also note that passing the buffer as a parameter to asynchronous `Deno` namespace APIs like `Deno.read` also counts as concurrently using the buffer.
+This means that while the API call is happening, you should not attempt to read from or write into the buffer.
+This is true even when FFI is not used.
+Even moreso, if you've passed a buffer to FFI then you shouldn't use it as a parameter for any `Deno` namespace APIs or for any built-in Web APIs either.

+> Doing _anything_ with the buffer from JS while it's being held by the FFI side
+> is sus at best.
+>
+> &mdash <cite>Andreu Botella</cite>

 There is also a way to cause data races with the FFI APIs without calling into native code.
 The `Deno.UnsafePointer.of()` API gives a way to get a pointer from